Kamila Valieva: Significant technical achievements

-On 23 August 2019, at the junior level of the Grand Prix in France, Valieva performed a quadruple toe loop with a positive "GOE", which made her the second woman to perform this jump in the history of figure skating (after Alexandra Trusova) at competitions under the auspices of the International Skating Union.
+On 23 August 2019, at the junior level of the Grand Prix in France, Valieva performed a quadruple toe loop with a positive GOE, which made her the second woman to perform this jump in the history of figure skating (after Alexandra Trusova) at competitions under the auspices of the International Skating Union.
 On 18 October 2020, a video appeared on the Internet where she performed a triple Axel with complication in training with two hands up.
 On 5 December 2020, she cleanly performed the triple Axel in the short program at the stage of the Russian Cup in Moscow.
 On 12 February 2021, a video appeared on the Internet where Valieva performed a quadruple Salchow in training with two hands up.
-In 2022, Valieva became the first woman to land a quadruple jump at the Olympic Games.